 In general, a minimum of two securing devices or equivalent is to be provided on each side of the hatch cover.

 7.2 Gaskets

-The weight of hatch covers and any cargo stowed thereon, together with inertia forces generated by ship motions, are to be transmitted to the ship's structure through steel to steel contact.
+The weight of hatch covers and any cargo stowed thereon, together with inertia forces generated by ship motions, are to be transmitted to the ship's structure.